neams-th-coe/cardinal/doc/content/tutorials/cht1.md

   end=Executioner

 !alert warning
-These characteristic scales are used by Cardinal to dimensionalize the nekRS solution into the units that the coupled MOOSE application expects. *You* still need to properly non-dimensionalize the nekRS input files (to be discussed later).
-That is, you cannot simply specify the non-dimensional scales in `NekRSProblem` and expect a *dimsensional* nekRS input specification to be converted to non-dimensional form.
+These characteristic scales are used by Cardinal to dimensionalize the NekRS solution into the units that the coupled MOOSE application expects. *You* still need to properly non-dimensionalize the NekRS input files (to be discussed later).
+That is, you cannot simply specify the non-dimensional scales in `NekRSProblem` and expect a *dimsensional* NekRS input specification to be converted to non-dimensional form.

 Next, a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner is specified.
 This is the same executioner used for the solid case, except now a different time stepper is used - [NekTimeStepper](/timesteppers/NekTimeStepper.md).
 This time stepper simply
-reads the time step specified in nekRS's `.par` file (to be described shortly), and converts it to dimensional form (if needed).
-Except for synchronziation points with the MOOSE application(s) to which nekRS is coupled, nekRS controls all of its own time stepping.
+reads the time step specified in NekRS's `.par` file (to be described shortly), and converts it to dimensional form if needed.
+Except for synchronziation points with the MOOSE application(s) to which NekRS is coupled, NekRS controls all of its own time stepping.

 An Exodus II output format is specified.
-It is important to note that this output file only outputs the temperature and heat flux solutions on the surface mirror mesh; the solution over the entire nekRS domain is output with the usual `.fld` field file format used by standalone nekRS calculations.
+It is important to note that this output file only outputs the temperature and heat flux solutions on the surface mirror mesh; the solution over the entire NekRS domain is output with the usual `.fld` field file format used by standalone NekRS calculations.

 !listing /tutorials/fhr_reflector/conduction/nek.i
   start=Executioner